Business Strategy in an Age of Polarization

 People

-competition economist, optimist, trail runner // tech policy & regulation // building the future of travel at Booking.com // #ForçaBarça // personal opinions
+competition economist, optimist, trail runner // tech policy & regulation // #ForçaBarça // personal opinions